jellyfin/jellyfin.org/docs/general/installation/linux.md

    :::

+   On Debian, you can also enable the `non-free` components of your base repositories for additional FFMpeg dependencies, but this is optional.

-3. Download the GPG signing key (signed by the Jellyfin Team):
+3. Download the GPG signing key (signed by the Jellyfin Team) and install it:

    ```sh
    sudo mkdir -p /etc/apt/keyrings